brofrims25/cytrilclan/README.md

 /clan                          - open the clan menu /clan create <name> <tag>      - create a clan
-/clan invite <player>          - invite a player (officer/leader only) /clan join <name>               - accept a pending invite /clan leave                     - leave your clan /clan kick <player>              - kick a member
+/clan invite <player>          - invite a player (officer/leader only) /clan join [name]               - list your pending invites, or accept one /clan leave                     - leave your clan /clan kick <player>              - kick a member
 /clan disband                   - disband your clan (leader only)